This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

-If you’r ready to give up dairy for your baby, help yourself to this free food swap and recipe guide pdf.
+If you’re ready to give up dairy for your baby, help yourself to this free food swap and recipe guide pdf.

-A study found that mother’s who consumed a large amount of these fats doubled the chance of their infant having high levels on body fat. (source)
+A study found that mothers who consumed a large amount of these fats DOUBLED the chance of their infant having high levels of body fat. (source)

 Probably everything you are craving right now with that ferocious breastfeeding appetite!